Willinki/S-RANK/README.md

   ```

 __Arguments:__
 * ```df_big```: the whole data.
 It has to be a pandas.Dataframe object.
 Please make sure that all variable dtypes are inferred correctly.
 It is important to have numeric variables and non-numeric variables (dtype: object) inferred correctly.
-Up to now, the algorithm is able to
+Up to now, the algorithm is able to handle numeric and object data, any other type (like datetimes) will not be treated.
+It is recommended to remove any non-numerical and non-object feature.
 * ```vars_type``` :  the type of data in the dataframe.
 String that can take 3 values: ```continous``` if all the variables have continous numerical values. ```discrete``` if all the variables are categorical (encoded as string or number makes no difference), ```mixed``` if there's both.
 * ```discrete_vars_list``` : needs to be set only if ```vars_type = "mixed" ```.
 It is a list containing the names of the categorical variable in the dataframe.
 If ```vars_type = "continous"``` or ```discrete``` this must be set to None.
 * ```clean_bool``` if this option is set to true, outliers removal is performed.
 Any instance (row) is identified as an outlier if any of its feature lays outside the interval M +- 3 * s where M is the mean value of the feature and s is its standard deviation.